If you aren’t ready, it’s time to get ready! Halloween is right around the corner. Adecco is here with the perfect way to celebrate Halloween at work.

 A great way to increase the wow factor is to host a decorating contest.
 Employees purchase their own supplies, compete for bragging rights and the office looks like an alternate universe!

 Pitch a Potluck

 You can’t have Halloween at work without some sweet treats.
 A Halloween themed potluck will keep the festive spirit and provide a sense of camaraderie.
 You can turn the potluck into a contest as well.
 Give a prize for the yummiest and spookiest dishes!

 Have a party

 Take some time to celebrate.
 Take an hour or so out of the daily schedule to allow people to socialize.
 Halloween has become a creative holiday that allows people to be themselves.
 Think of it as an investment in your office culture.
 When people feel comfortable around each other, the flow of ideas and information runs a lot smoother.
 Plus, happiness does increase productivity in the long run.

 If your office is near a residential area, allow kids to trick or treat in the office.
 Halloween at work is the perfect way to collect candy safely.
 This is especially true for parents with young children, who are a little too tiny for the traditional trick or treating.

 If not, consider letting employees go a bit early.
 The sun is setting faster, it’s a school night and parents have to work in the morning.
 Once again, think of this as a cultural investment.
-You demonstrate a bit of flexibility on a holiday, and you’ll see workers who are invested in your company.
+By demonstrating a bit of flexibility on a holiday, you’ll see workers who will continue to invest in your company.